mpolonioli/Calculator/README.md

 # Calculator

 This is a simple calculator created to lear how to use hash table instead of switch cases.
-It is implemented using Singleton and Strategy pattern.
+It is implemented using Strategy pattern.